 The resolution of this complaint will have widespread positive implications for the international Down Syndrome community.

 For an update refer to this press release outlining that additional evidence is to be provided to the court.
+This evidence will be presented to the Court on completion of the work plan around bio-ethical issues and disability that is currently underway by the New Zealand Human Rights Commission (see below).

 The CRPD gives voice, visibility and legitimacy to disabled people and their issues in New Zealand and the rest of the world.
 The HRC have responsibility for resolving issues relating to the CRPD.
-The CRPD is an important international instrument for protecting the rights of our community and has direct application in the area of antenatal screening for disabilities.
+The CRPD is an important international instrument for protecting the rights of our community and has direct application in the area of antenatal screening for disabilities

-Seven organisations have resolved to formally support such a submission and to be involved in further meetings and discussions as the issue moves forward.
+Thirteen organisations have resolved to formally support such a submission and to be involved in further meetings and discussions as the issue moves forward.
 These organisations are:

 We have asked that the HRC: